clay-good/mantissa-log/README.md

 - **Support**: Community support only.
 No SLA, no vendor backing.

 - **Import Path Sensitivity**: Some Lambda handlers use `sys.path` manipulation for imports.
 Deployment packaging must preserve directory structure.

-- **Test Configuration**: pytest.ini references a legacy `lambda_functions` directory path.
-Coverage reports may not include all Lambda handler code.
-Update paths if needed.

-- **Redacted Sender Placeholder**: The `_send_to_integration()` method in `redacted_sender.py` returns a placeholder success response instead of actually sending alerts.
-PII/PHI redaction is applied but payloads are not forwarded to integrations.
-You must integrate with the validators or implement actual sending.

-- **Print Statements for Logging**: 99 instances of `print()` are used instead of proper logging across 25 files in `src/shared/`.
-Errors logged this way may not appear in CloudWatch/Cloud Logging.
-Consider replacing with `logging.error()` for production.

-- **Google Gemini Token Estimation**: Token counts for Google Gemini use `word_count * 1.3` estimation.
-Actual token usage differs significantly.
-Cost calculations for Gemini will be inaccurate.

 ---